The Fraser Institute is Deliberately Misleading Canadians About the Way Our Country Works. Voters Deserve Better.

 There’s another factor which comes with cost: without even seeing the list of 30 countries, my geography is good enough that I can tell you exactly what makes Canada unique.
 We are the only country on that list that shares a language and a border with the United States, which has the highest expenditures on health care in the world.

 All of the other countries are separated from each other either by language or geography.
-When you train in something as focused and specific as nursing or medicine, you generally do it in one language.
+When you train in something that is as focused and specific as nursing or medicine, you generally do it in one language.
 That means language barriers in Europe.
 Other countries, are islands - the UK, Australia, New Zealand.

 That has real consequences when it comes to health professionals being able to move back and forth - so they can may pay them less.
 In Canada, we have a border where nurses and doctors can generally move back and forth, so we have to pay more to compete.